NaufalFadhil342/wedding-template/README.md

    // or
    yarn build
    ```
-4. Wait until the program finish and the result might `dist` or `build`
+4. Wait 'til the program finish and the result might `dist` or `build`
 5. Copy or drag the `dist` or `build` to your hosting
-6. Congrats, your website can be use globally
+6. Congrats, your website can use globally

 ## Folder Structure
 ```